 2.a.
 What information do we collect?

-We are required to collect certain types of your personal information to fulfil our obligations to the prevailing laws and regulations in Indonesia.
-However we do attempt to limit our collection of your personal information to what is necessary to offer you the products and services you need.
-Depending on those products and services, or your interactions with us, we may collect the following types of personal information:
+We are required to collect certain types of your personal information to fulfil Our obligations to the prevailing laws and regulations in Indonesia.
+However We do attempt to limit Our collection of your personal information to what is necessary to offer you the products and/or services you need.
+Depending on those products and services, or your interactions with Us, We may collect the following types of personal information:

 - Personal and contact details